anjukan/anjukan.github.io/_posts/2019-07-01-Building-in-Scalability---Exchange-in-Singapore.markdown

 to find datasets of real building data and this is an issue in the research community as researchers apply data-driven techniques in problems such as building energy prediction, classification and clustering, often on individual case studies.
 However, the scalability and validity of the results if applied to a large heterogenous data set is often questionable in these studies.
 Started by Dr Miller, the <a href="https://github.com/buds-lab/the-building-data-genome-project">
-Building Data Genome Project</a> looks to provide an open-access benchmarking dataset of non-residential builings to the research community.
+Building Data Genome Project</a> looks to provide an open-access benchmarking dataset of non-residential buildings to the research community.
 It currently features hourly whole building electrical meter data for one year for 507 buildings.
 I would like to extend this dataset to include further meter data including zonal temperature, detailed HVAC meter data and weather and occupancy data.
 This will allow me to test the feature assessment methodology I have developed for scalability and robustness.
 The Building Data Genome Project is open-access so anyone is welcome to add new datasets to it or use it for your own research or academic purposes. </p>